 There are no specific statistics at the moment that accurately show what proportion of people in VIC choose to sell themselves, and without using a real estate agent.
-Whatever the exact number may be though, it is certainly increasing each year as more and more Australian choose to use For Sale By Owner to sell their homes.
+Whatever the exact number may be though, it is certainly increasing each year as more and more Australians choose to use For Sale By Owner to sell their homes.

 Are you looking to sell your house in VIC?
 Consider doing so yourself and without using an agent.
-We can save you many thousands of dollars and provide with a professional marketing campaign that will reach buyers on all major real estate portals in Australia.
+We can save you many thousands of dollars and provide you with a professional marketing campaign that will reach buyers on all major real estate portals in Australia.
 Our packages are until sold, with only an initial package fee payable.
 There are no ongoing or monthly fees, and there is no commission payable once you have sold.
 Please view our package for current inclusions and pricing or feel free to contact us to discuss your needs.